 Visiting scientists here for more than a month must complete training requirements required for UMass personnel.

 For visitors here for less than a month the training requirement for animal users may be waived if the visitor is always supervised by his/her host while working with animals but prior approval must always be obtained from the Director of Animal Care before the visitor may be taken into a UMass Amherst animal facility.

 There are many opportunities for students to do internships or find summer employment at facilities that work with live animals.
 These include zoos, animal shelters and rescue organizations, farms etc. Students may or may not receive UMass credit for internships.

 The IACUC does not need to review a student's activities involving live animals when:

 - The activity does not involve any change in the activities associated with the care of these animals (i.e., the student's activities do not involve a change in the usual routine for the animals).

 - The student is supervised by a person with appropriate expertise who has overall responsibility for the care and husbandry of the animals.

-You can call 413-545-0668 to sign up for a scheduled training session or click on the training's date link to register online.
+Please click on the training's date link to register online.